mojiastonybrook/Documentation_Logs/MaCh3_Installation_on_ComputeCanada_Clusters.md

     if ask whether to Install **cmt**, **irods**, and **niwgreweight**, answer: yes;

-    if ask whether to Build CMAKE binar, answer: no
+    if ask whether to Build CMAKE binary, answer: no

     IRODS settings:
     answer "no" to the first few questions until seeing the question "save configuration? ".
 Answer yes to that question and start the build;